jundalisay/sp/content/en/research/voltaire/newton/part-1/chapter-08.md

 1. You admit that matter is currently divisible to infinity.

 The smallest part is therefore impossible to find.
-There is none that does not have sides, that does not occupy a place, that does not have a figure: how then can you wish it to be formed solely of beings without figure, without place, and without sides?
+There is none that does not have sides, that does not occupy a place, that does not have a figure.

+How then can you wish it to be formed solely of beings without figure, without place, and without sides?
 Do you not violate the great principle of contradiction in trying to follow that of sufficient reason?

 2. Is it really sufficiently reasonable that a composite should have nothing in common with what composes it?
 What do I say—nothing in common?
 There is infinity between a simple being and an extended being; and you want one to be made of the other.

 He who would say that several elements of iron form gold, or that the constituent parts of sugar make colocynth (bitter gourd), would he say anything more revolting?

 3. Can you seriously assert that a drop of urine is an infinity of monads, and that each of them has ideas—though obscure ones—of the entire universe, and this because, according to you, everything is full, because in the plenum everything is linked, because everything being linked together, and a monad necessarily having ideas, it cannot have a perception that is not connected to everything in the world?

 But is it proven that everything is full, despite the multitude of metaphysical and physical arguments in favor of the void?
 Is it proven that, everything being full, your supposed monad must have the useless ideas of everything that happens in this plenum?

-I appeal to your conscience: do you not feel how purely imaginary such a system is?
+I appeal to your conscience.

+Do you not feel how purely imaginary such a system is?

 Is not the confession of human ignorance about the elements of matter far superior to such a vain science?

 What an abuse of logic and geometry, when one uses that guiding thread only to lose oneself in such a labyrinth, and walks methodically into error with the very torch destined to enlighten us!